14/04/2020Life Sciences Translation

 Which companies are required to adhere to the MDR and IVDR legislation?

-The EU has published a series of documents to help companies review their documentation and the features of their devices, and to prepare an action plan: manufacturers of in vitro diagnostic medical devices and of medical devices will have to comply with more demanding regulations regarding risk classes and surveillance.
-Companies subjected to the MDR must comply by the earlier deadline of May 2020 – MD companies need to be fully ready and compliant before the new date.
+The EU has published a series of documents to help companies review their documentation and the features of their devices and to prepare an action plan: manufacturers of in vitro diagnostic medical devices and of medical devices will have to comply with more demanding regulations regarding risk classes and surveillance.

 What are the main changes to the MDR?